Bonelab/FemurSegmentation-MSKI2017/README.md

 For the selection criterion, first run the `Affine.txt` file with your data Metrics can be grabbed using grep (`grep -r -a "Final Metric: " *`).
 Sort the metrics by hand and run the best ranked metric with the `BSpline.txt` file.

+# Example data
+Example data can be found in the Krcah [repository](https://github.com/krcah/bone-segmentation).
+We are working on publishing a larger dataset containing the images from this study.
+This information will be updated when that happens.
+Please contact us if you would like access to the origin data.